Data-center provider Switch surges in debut

 Switch Inc, which was incorporated in June for the purpose of issuing the Class A shares in the offering, intends to use the proceeds to buy out investors in Switch Ltd and take control of it as a holding company. (bit.ly/2xvcGFs)

-Switch founder and Chief Executive Rob Roy, who calls himself an “inventrepreneur,” will have nearly 68 percent of voting power, the company said.
+Switch’s Founder and Chief Executive Rob Roy, who calls himself an “inventrepreneur”, will have nearly 68 percent of voting power, the company said.

 Switch, which has data centers in Las Vegas and Tahoe Reno in Nevada and Grand Rapids in Michigan, reported net income of $35.3 million in the six months ended June 30, marginally up from $35.2 million a year earlier.